Josh Giddey Player Props: Thunder vs. Jazz

 Josh Giddey Insights vs. the Jazz

-- Giddey is responsible for attempting 14.3% of his team's field goal attempts this season with 14.4 per game.
+- Giddey is responsible for taking 14.3% of his team's field goal attempts this season with 14.5 per game.

-- This season, he's accounted for 6.8% of his team's three-pointers made, averaging 0.9 per game.
+- He's connected on 0.9 threes per game, or 6.6% of his team's makes from beyond the arc this season.

 - Giddey's Thunder average 104.9 possessions per game, ninth-highest among NBA teams, while the Jazz are one of the league's fastest, ranking seventh with 103.4 possessions per contest.

-- Allowing 116.8 points per game, the Jazz are the 20th-ranked team in the league defensively.
+- Allowing 117 points per game, the Jazz are the 22nd-ranked team in the league on defense.

-- The Jazz are the 17th-ranked team in the NBA, giving up 43.7 rebounds per contest.
+- The Jazz allow 43.6 rebounds per contest, ranking 17th in the NBA.

-- The Jazz are the eighth-ranked team in the league, giving up 24 assists per contest.
+- The Jazz are the eighth-ranked team in the league, allowing 24.2 assists per contest.

-- Allowing 11.5 made 3-pointers per game, the Jazz are the fifth-ranked team in the NBA.
+- Giving up 11.6 made 3-pointers per contest, the Jazz are the seventh-ranked team in the league.

 Josh Giddey vs. the Jazz